Programs, Packets, and List Segmentation

 • Volunteer

-Packet Visualizer
+Packet Map Visualizer

-• If user packeted their list by precinct, precinct lines will display on the map.
+• If a user packeted their list by precinct, precinct lines will display on the map.
 If user did not packet by precinct, only the district outline will be displayed.

-• Hovering over a packet name in the packet listing on the left will display the popover for that marker in map view for that
+• Hovering over a packet name in the packet listing on the left will display the popover for that marker

 • Popover will display the name of the packet and the number of doors left in that packet

-• Clicking on a packet marker will:
+• Clicking on the packet marker will display household dots

 • To see the packet marker again instead of household dots, click anywhere on the map

-• On desktop and mobile clicking on a packet via the packet listing will zoom the map into that marker and the map will also display the popover for that marker that contains the packet name and number of doors remaining for that packet
+When clicking on a packet via the packet listing will zoom the map into that marker and the map will also display the popover for that marker that contains the packet name and number of doors remaining for that packet

 • On mobile:

 • Clicking on a map marker will display the popover towards the bottom of the map.
-In the near future we will be adding an “Assign packets” CTA in the popover for mobile.

 • Packet list view has been updated to include number of Households in addition to number of Targets for each packet